-Most important of all is the sheer sound quality improvement you can get by upping the budget even slightly.
-Remember that the movement of the needle in the record’s groove picks up the audio signal from vinyl, so cutting out any unwanted movement, no matter how small, produces a cleaner and more faithful signal.
+The most important improvement you’ll notice is the sheer quality of sound you can get by upping your budget even slightly.
+Remember that the movement of the needle in the record’s groove picks up the audio signal from vinyl, so cutting out any unwanted additional movement - no matter how small – produces a cleaner and more faithful signal.
 That means not just isolating external movement but also vibration from the turntable's own motor.

-High-end turntables use improved materials to enhance performance: the "platter" your record rests on is very important to avoid slipping or any vibration; the rigidity and weight of the tone-arm and cartridge are also very important; even the bearings used around its axle can make a big difference in isolation from vibration – that translates directly into a big improvement in audio quality.
+High-end turntables use improved materials to enhance overall performance.
+The “platter” your record rests on is very important to avoid slipping or any vibration.
+The rigidity and weight of the tone-arm and cartridge are also very important.
+Even the bearings used around its axle can make a big difference in isolation from vibration and that translates directly into a big improvement in audio quality.

 Moving up from the most basic models can also get you some extra, and useful, features.
-One particularly useful one is a built-in USB socket so you can "rip" digital audio tracks from the vinyl source.
-This lets you have the best of both worlds: the beautiful sound of vinyl at home but also the convenience of digital audio files to listen to on the move.
-Most of the very best models shy away from in-built electronics, so if you want these features a stand-alone adapter is available.
+A particularly useful one is a built-in USB socket so you can record or 'rip' digital audio tracks from the vinyl source.
+This lets you have the best of both worlds: the beautiful sound of vinyl at home, but also the convenience of digital audio files to listen to on the move.